-The Division of Protection and Permanency (DPP) recognizes the importance of a safe, secure and nurturing environment for each Kentucky child, adult and family.
+The Division of Protection and Permanency (DPP) recognizes the importance of a safe, secure, and nurturing environment for each Kentucky child, adult, and family.
 Within such an environment, we believe that families and their individual members become the most critical component of a strong society.
 Our vision is a division that is:

-- Focused on families, children and vulnerable adults - Committed to families as partners in decision making - Proactive, responsive and accessible to all members of the community - Sensitive to cultural and community differences - Committed to innovation, continuous improvement, shared accountability and measurable outcomes - Community focused and partnership-oriented - Recognized as the best human service delivery organization in the nation
+- Focused on families, children, and vulnerable adults - Committed to families as partners in decision making - Proactive, responsive, and accessible to all members of the community - Sensitive to cultural and community differences - Committed to innovation, continuous improvement, shared accountability, and measurable outcomes - Community focused and partnership-oriented - Recognized as the best human service delivery organization in the nation timelines of services provided to clients to meet federal and state child welfare outcomes, and ensure the safety, permanency, and well-being of families and children.

-In order to facilitate an accurate examination of the Cabinet's direct service delivery system, the Cabinet utilizes a continuous quality improvement (CQI) case review process, with the goal of ensuring quality, consistency, and timelines of services provided to clients in order to meet federal and state child welfare outcomes, and ensure the safety, permanency, and well-being of families and children.
+To facilitate an accurate examination of the Cabinet's direct service delivery system, the Cabinet utilizes a continuous quality improvement (CQI) case review process, with the goal of ensuring quality, consistency, and

-BLOCK GRANT PROGRAM STATUS REPORT July 1, 2020 - June 30, 2021
+BLOCK GRANT PROGRAM STATUS REPORT July 1, 2022 - December 31, 2022